p2k3m/ResumeForge/docs/user-journey.md

 - **Expected result:** The dashboard populates with a total ATS score, probability of selection, and contextual insights (e.g., “Add Kubernetes to align with JD requirements”).
 Errors surface inline with instructions to retry or adjust inputs.

 ## 4. Iterate on improvements
 - **What to do:** Use the **Improve** buttons on individual sections or click **Improve All** to accept every suggestion at once.
+Revisit sections as many times as needed before progressing.
 - **Behind the scenes:** AI-generated rewrites are staged per section.
 Accepting a suggestion persists the change; rejecting it restores the original text.
-The system keeps a change log so every modification is transparent.
+The system keeps a change log so every modification is transparent and reversible.
 - **Expected result:** The résumé preview updates in real time while a changelog panel details what changed and why.
 The candidate can continue tweaking until satisfied, confident that each accepted change moves the ATS score upward.

+### Loop and reassess
+- **What to do:** After applying edits, trigger **Evaluate me against the JD** again to refresh the ATS dashboard before locking in downloads.
+- **Behind the scenes:** The analysis re-runs on the candidate’s latest accepted content, recalculating section and overall scores so the user can see how their choices shifted readiness.
+- **Expected result:** Each pass tightens alignment with the job description.
+Candidates decide when the scores and copy feel right, then proceed to export the final artefacts.

 ## 5. Download enhanced assets
 - **What to do:** Once satisfied, select the download buttons for the updated résumé(s) and tailored cover letter.